rubrikinc/use-cases/rubrik-sandbox/README.md

 ```
 Let's explore each attribute within the `apps.config` file:
 - generateReport - Specifies whether or not you would like to generate an HTML report summarizing the results of all tasks ran.
-- reportPath - A path to where you would like to store the outputed report
+- reportPath - A path to where you would like to store the outputted report
 - leaveLabRunning - Whether or not to leave the sandbox environment running once completed.
 - emailReport - Not yet implemented
 - virtualMachines - an array of virtual machines to process